 - Delivers the same sixty pounds of torque, 40 cycles per second, and 16mm of travel as all Theraguns

-- Triangular handle means you can find a comfortable grip for working on any muscle group
+- Triangular handle enables comfortable grip for targeting any muscle group

 Disadvantages

-- Less costly than other Theraguns, but still pricey at $249
+- Less expensive than other Theraguns, but still costly at $249

 About Theragun

-Theragun was founded by a chiropractor.
-He developed the first Theragun to treat his own chronic pain after a motorcycle accident.
-Deep tissue therapy guns are the only products the company makes.
+A chiropractor founded Theragun after developing the first device to treat his own chronic pain following a motorcycle accident.
+Deep tissue therapy guns remain the company’s sole focus.

 About Myofascial Release

-Muscles are bundles of fibers held together and wrapped inside tissue called fascia.
+Muscles consist of fiber bundles wrapped within tissue called fascia.
 Fascia is a thin, tough membrane.
-(Those of you who cook will recognize it as the tough, silvery tissue that you sometimes need to trim off a beef roast).
-Sometimes the fascia gets tight due to stress, tension, hard work, or damage.
+(Cooks will recognize it as the tough, silvery tissue sometimes trimmed from beef roasts).
+Fascia can tighten due to stress, tension, intense activity, or injury.

-Myofascial release uses pressure on a small point to stretch the fascia and let the muscle relax.
-Pressing down on the knot causes the fascia to release and enables the muscle to move naturally again.
-Deep tissue massage and the use of styrofoam rollers or hard balls are the original methods to achieve this release.
+Myofascial release applies targeted pressure to stretch fascia and allow muscle relaxation.
+Pressing the knot causes fascia to release, enabling natural muscle movement.
+Deep tissue massage and styrofoam rollers or hard balls are traditional methods for achieving this release.

-Deep tissue therapy guns like the Theragun Liv also release this tension.
-They do so by repeatedly pressing and releasing the tissue at a high rate.
-It is like foam rolling, but much, much faster.
-Percussive therapy with a deep tissue gun is the fastest and surest way to release the fascia and relieve pain.
+Deep tissue therapy guns like the Theragun Liv also release this tension through rapid, repeated pressing and releasing of tissue.
+It resembles foam rolling but operates much faster.
+Percussive therapy with a deep tissue gun provides the quickest and most reliable way to release fascia and relieve pain.

 Safety

-Myofascial release is safe, although many people find it uncomfortable.
-If you are pregnant or taking blood thinners, talk to a doctor before trying myofascial release; it can be dangerous in those circumstances.
+Myofascial release is safe, though many find it uncomfortable.
+If you’re pregnant or taking blood thinners, consult a doctor before trying myofascial release, as it can pose risks in these circumstances.

 Where To Buy Theragun Products

-The Theragun Liv is available from Theragun or Amazon.
-It costs $249 at either site.
+The Theragun Liv is available from Theragun or Amazon for $249.

 Theragun Liv Review: Is It Worth It?

-Percussive massagers aren’t cheap, and Theragun products are expensive, even in that product category.
-Theragun massagers are high-quality machines that will last a long time.
-Their patented triangular handle makes them very easy to use, too.
+Percussive massagers aren’t cheap, and Theragun products command premium prices even within this category.
+However, Theragun massagers are high-quality machines built for longevity.
+Their patented triangular handle also makes them exceptionally user-friendly.

 - You suffer from chronic muscle pain

-- You exercise a lot and need myofascial release regularly
+- You exercise frequently and need regular myofascial release

-- You don’t think foam rollers and tennis balls are adequate for myofascial release
+- You find foam rollers and tennis balls inadequate for myofascial release

-- You have bought and worn out cheaper massager.
-The Theragun will last a long, long time.
+- You’ve worn out cheaper massagers.
+The Theragun will last considerably longer.

-For occasional use, this gun is pretty expensive.
-You might be happier if you stick to foam rollers (or a Chirp Wheel) or spring for a professional massage now and then.
+For occasional use, this device is quite expensive.
+You might prefer foam rollers (or a Chirp Wheel) or occasional professional massages.